 At this point I was wondering what I was doing here as I don’t even like whiskey!
-But if it’s one of the best things to do in Dublin, I have to see it for myself.
+But if it’s one of the best most popular activities, I have to see it for myself.

 After the tastings, I realized that I at least much preferred Jameson over the others.

-At the end of the tour, you can redeem your free drink at JJ’s Bar.
+At the end of the tour, you can redeem your free drink at JJ’s Bar – that’s worth a mention in our guide to Dublin on a budget!
 Fortunately they offered Jameson with Ginger Ale, which was much better than on the rocks.

 #4.
 Dublin Castle

-Dublin Castle is one of the few decent value things to do in Dublin.
+Dublin Castle is one of the few decent value Dublin attractions for backpackers.

 The Guided Tour is worth the extra €3.00 as it includes a guide, the Viking Excavation and the Chapel Royal.